Keith-kida/cmpm-121-f25-d3-keithkida/PLAN.md

 - [x] Rebuild visible cells dynamically when moving instead of keeping them all loaded
 - [x] Have it maintain original game mechanics even after changing to memory storage

+## Tasks D3.d

+- [x] Use geolocation API to control player
+- [ ] Use localStorage API to persist game state across page loads
+- [ ] Player can continue gameplay from the same state by simply opening the page again, even if it was closed
+- [x] The player can switch between button-based and geolocation-based movement.

 ## Progress

 - Nov 6 – Created initial plan and task list for D3.a